bytepark/lib-migration/README.md

-As the library is to be used in the context of an application, and as applications are nowadays often parallelized, the Manager depends on a locking mechanism to ensure mutually exclusive execution of the database migrations not already present in the history repository.
+As the library is to be used in the context of an application, and as applications are nowadays often parallelized, the Manager depends on a locking mechanism to ensure mutual exclusive execution of the database migrations not already present in the history repository.

 The four instances are injected during construction into the Manager class which